pelmeniboiler/hoi4-province-reassinger/README.md

 * Provinces are removed from any state they are already present in and assigned to the state you want them in.

-\!\[HOI4 Province Reassigner \]\(icon.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements